Skip to content

 # Force the Git provider family; GitHub remotes are reclassified when the plugin is installed.

-SASE_VCS_PROVIDER=git sase commit my_feature
+SASE_VCS_PROVIDER=git sase stitch create my_feature

 # Force hg provider